figsgksss/DRSL/README.md

 # DRSL- Direct Retail Solutions Leaked

 Welcome to the DRSL repository!
 This project contains leaked assets and scripts related to the Direct Retail Solutions (DRS) machines in Roblox.
-Whether you’re looking to enhance your own retail experience in the game or learn from existing implementations, you’re in the right place.
+Whether you’re looking to enhance your own retail experience in the game or learn from existing implementations, you’re in the right place

+To Use DRSL Follow These Steps

+Go to the most recent release

+unarchive the rar file

+import what you want into your game

-IMPORTANT: place DRS-Source.rbxm in ur server script service or smth like that
+then add DRS-Source.rbxm in ur server script service (this is neccesary)

-License

-This project is not licensed for commercial use.
-Please respect the original creators' rights and use the assets responsibly.
+then ur done thank me later